-3. Dental floss.
 Your wedding planner won't pack this so you can pick food from your teeth—she'll add it to your kit in case you need to reinforce a seam or sew up a hole.
 "Dental floss is actually stronger than thread," reveals Victoria Canada, owner of Victoria Canada Weddings and Events.

-6. Floral tape.
-Use this to re-wrap a fading bouquet, or "for other items that need taped and on which green tape will blend in," says McNeeley.
+Use this to re-wrap a fading bouquet, or "for other items that need to be taped and on which green tape will blend in," says McNeeley.

-10. Static guard.
-A quick spray of this formula will keep the mother-of-the-bride's dress from clinging uncomfortable to her legs, Canada says.
+A quick spray of this formula will keep the mother of the bride's dress from clinging uncomfortably to her legs, Canada says.

 Here's the bottom line: "You can never be too prepared," says Canada.
 "Channel your inner Girl Scout.
 If you think you might need it, bring it!"